belle2/basf2/online_book/basf2/introduction.rst

      :class: toggle solution

      **Yes**.
-     There should not be anything that breaks backward compativility between minor versions.
+     There should not be anything that breaks backward compatibility between minor versions.

 .. admonition:: Question
      :class: exercise stacked